top of page

 Hamburg, Germany

 Ben founded the Body Rhythm Festival in 2015 and has been enthusiastically developing it ever since.
-He teaches regular classes in Hamburg, gives workshops in Germany and abroad, and performs on stage at events and musical theater pieces.

 He is a lecturer for body percussion at renowned institutions, including state music academies, Goethe Institutes, Youth plays Jazz and Musicians without Borders.
 Commissions have already taken him to Italy, France, Austria, Greece, Argentina and China.